rdom/eicdirc/README.md

 		5    prism with plate, lens between plate and EV
 		6    split prism
-		7    prism with thicker plate (shifted to center), lens between bars and plate 8    split prism with split plate
+		7    prism with thicker plate (shifted to center), lens between bars and plate 8    split prism with split plate, lens between plate and EV 9    split prism with split plate, lens between bars and plate

 -h    number of bars in one radiator box